riadath/obsidian_notes/owl/D.md

 ### Content Rating : 5
 Write a rationale for this rating.
 Write in 5-6 sentences.
 Don't use points, write in 2-3 paragraphs.
 Here's what to write:
+- The response is correct and achieves the desired goal
+- The code is properly commented
 -